 If, and when, Sladen Legal suspects a breach of its network or information systems resulting in the circumstances outlined in 13a and 13b above, Sladen Legal will:

-- Undertake an assessment of the situation with a view to establishing the facts; and do so within a reasonable time (thirty (30) business days).
+Undertake an assessment of the situation with a view to establishing the facts; and do so within a reasonable time (thirty (30) business days); and

-If any person suspects or becomes aware of a breach or an impending breach, please contact Us as a matter of urgency on firstname.lastname@example.org
+If any person suspects or becomes aware of a breach or an impending breach, please contact our privacy officer (contact details in section 17 below) as a matter of urgency.

-Sladen Legal will exercise reasonable skill, diligence and care as may reasonably be expected from a similar service provider.
+Sladen Legal will exercise reasonable skill, diligence and care as may reasonably be expected from a similar provider of Legal Services.